ystv/badger/README.md

 There are still quite a few YSTV-isms in its design, for example the semi-arbitrary distinction between rundowns and continuity items - this was borne out of our workflow.
 Follow [the "Public-isation" milestone](https://github.com/ystv/badger/milestone/1) for a list of tasks we're working on to make Badger more generally useful.

+Also, for instance, the Jenkinsfile in this repository is set up for our internal Jenkins instance, deploying to our own deployment.
+Public builds are done using GitHub Actions on this repo.

+You'll also notice an `IS_YSTV_BUILD` environment variable set as part of the build process.
+Currently the only thing this controls is whether YSTV's [Sentry](https://sentry.io) project is used for error reporting.
+We'd like to enable this for all builds in future (with appropriate privacy protections in place) and/or allow users to supply their own Sentry DSN.
+Aside from that, our internal builds are identical to the public ones.

 If you're using or interested using Badger for your work, we'd love to hear from you!
 File an issue or email badger-devs-group@ystv.co.uk.